MTrop/DoomStruct/README.md

 ### Source

-The MASTER branch contains stable code (I hope).
-The DEVELOP branch's contents may always shift.
+The `master` branch contains stable code (I hope).
+Until a release is cut, the `master` branch will be shifting.

 ### Introduction